SebaMST/Book-DB/README.md

 # Book-DB
 Book DB is an offline web application that might be used in order to read and manage pdf books.

+**Technologies**
+-Node and Express for the server
+-JSON for simple database file

 *** All files MUST follow this naming convention: ***Author 1, ..., Author N - Title - Subtitle (Year, Publisher)***

 **Usage**